hbatalhaStch/react-big-scheduler/README.md

 #### scrollToSpecialMomentEnabled

-Controls Scheduler whether to scroll to special moment automatically when the time window contains special moment.
-If `true`, Scheduler horizontal bar will scroll to special moment after calling `setScrollToSpecialMoment(true)` to SchedulerData.
-Use `SchedulerData.behaviors.getScrollSpecialMomentFunc` to tell Scheduler what time the special moment is.
+Controls Scheduler whether to scroll to special dayjs automatically when the time window contains special dayjs.
+If `true`, Scheduler horizontal bar will scroll to special dayjs after calling `setScrollToSpecialMoment(true)` to SchedulerData.
+Use `SchedulerData.behaviors.getScrollSpecialMomentFunc` to tell Scheduler what time the special dayjs is.

 #### eventItemPopoverEnabled